jubyshu/nagisaao/pages/about.md

 > Neither happy nor unhappy

 My life is as simple as this, there's nothing to sell, and there's nothing I want to buy.
-Only wish to plant some roese when I grow vegetables in the yard.
+Only wish to plant some roses when I grow vegetables in the yard.

 Can't be bother to learn and think, not good at speech and not aggressive.
-I love literature, heavy mental music, mysterious universe and FOSS, and dislike many many things.
+I love literature, heavy mental music, the mysterious universe and FOSS, and dislike many many things.

 Often I haunt in dreams and [Twitter](https://twitter.com/jubyshu).
 Contact me via [Email](mailto:hbt5aggwr@relay.firefox.com), sponsor me by [AliPay](/images/alipay.webp), and chat with [Signal](https://bit.ly/3rMIP6f) or [Session](/images/session.webp).